Beyondactivismo/Beyondactivismo/GUIDELINES/toolkit/3_Questions guideline.md

 This scheme works as a guideline and support for all our collaborators to understan BA purpose.

-### **A)INTRODUCTION:**
+### **INTRODUCTION:**

-   **BA:** from our side, it is very important to set up a transparent and trustable enviroment.
-That is why we recomend to start wiht an introduction about our methodologie but most important always give the interviewee the space to ask us as many as wants.
+   From our side, it is very important to set up a transparent and trustable enviroment.
-   It is imprtant at this point to explain how our the process would be :
+   That is why we recomend to start wiht an introduction about our methodologie:

    * do the interview
    * upload the material on the platform